Lobular Carcinoma In Situ (LCIS)

 What Is Lobular Carcinoma In Situ?

-Lobular Carcinoma In Situ (LCIS) is a condition where abnormal cells are found in the lobules of the breast.
+Lobular Carcinoma In Situ (LCIS) is not breast cancer.
+It is a condition where abnormal cells are found in the lobules of the breast.
 The atypical cells have not spread outside of the lobules into the surrounding breast tissue.

 LCIS is highly treatable and seldom becomes invasive cancer.
 However, having LCIS in one breast increases the risk of developing breast cancer in either breast.